 Questions have also been raised about education and it is clear from the observations from LCC on this matter that a scheme of this size would result in a claim of £209,442 towards primary places and £70,131 towards secondary places.
 To clarify, the response from LCC makes reference to 51 properties as the calculation does not take into account those properties for the over 55 years.
 The applicant is aware of the contributions and it should be noted by Committee that this is a changed position from their response to the previously submitted and refused application at which time LCC education were seeking a contribution of £245,458 towards secondary places.
-The applicant is agreeable to the principle of making an education contribution but at the time of drafting this report, they were awaiting further explanation from their previous position.
+The applicant is agreeable to the principle of making an education contribution but at the time of drafting this report, they were awaiting further explanation from LCC as to why the education requirement has been revised in the manner outlined from their previous position.
 It is hoped that the exact figure will be agreed between the applicant and LCC prior to the Committee meeting.